cython/cython/docs/src/userguide/language_basics.rst

 with :keyword:`cimport`.
 Many other Cython features usable in implementation files can be found throughout this page and the rest of the Cython documentation.

-There are some restrictions on the implementation part of an extension type if the corresponding definition file also defines that type.
+There are some restrictions on the implementation part of some :ref:`extension-types` if the corresponding definition file also defines that type.

 .. note::

     When a ``.pyx`` file is compiled, Cython first checks to see if a corresponding ``.pxd`` file exists and processes it first.
+It acts like a header file for a Cython ``.pyx`` file.
+You can put inside functions that will be used by other Cython modules.
+This allows different Cython modules to use functions and classes from each other without the Python overhead.
+To read more about what how to do that, you can see :ref:`pxd_files`.

 The definition file